davide97l/Word2vec/README.md

 ## Training

 1) **Prepare your data**: Your data should be one or more of text files where each line contains a sentence, and words are delimited by space.
-Make sure all of your data is placed inside the same folder.
 2) This implementation allows you to train the model under **skip gram** or **continuous bag-of-words** architectures (`--arch`), and perform training using **negative sampling** or **hierarchical softmax** (`--algm`).
 To see a full list of parameters, run`python run_training.py --help`.
 3) For example you can train your model with the following command:
 ```